yusuke0913/Documentation/source/index.html.md

 Note that the Employee and Payout flow typically occur in parallel as the Employee is usually created when, or close in time to when, their first Payout is created.

+All objects are timestamped when an associated event occurs.
+The field is simply the name of the event suffixed with `_at`.

 ## Subscribing to Events